openstack/i18n/doc/source/glossary.rst

 Once your change is merged, the updated glossary will be uploaded to Zanata.
 Note that the upload to Zanata is a **manual** process now.
-Only the Zanata administrator (usually the i18n PTL and some limited folks) can upload an glossary.
+Only the Zanata administrator (usually the i18n PTL and some limited folks) can upload a glossary.
 If your glossary is not uploaded, contact the i18n team or the PTL via the i18n mailing list.

 .. note::